JoelenCruz/JoelenCruz/README.md

 I am currently a student of software engineering at [École 42](https://www.42porto.com/)

-📈 I work as a Data Scientist
+📈 I work as a Geospatial Data Scientist
 🌎 Master's in Remote Sensing
 🐟 Graduated Fishing Engineering
 🏐 Volleyball